Understanding the Consequences of a DUI in Illinois

 Aggravated DUI in Illinois

-A person can also receive an aggravated DUI charge for a first-time DUI conviction if their blood alcohol content was higher than 0.15%, or if there was a passenger under the age of 16 at the time of the DUI arrest.
-The consequences of an aggravated DUI are more severe than a standard first DUI offense.
+A person can also receive an aggravated DUI charge for a first-time DUI conviction if their blood alcohol content is higher than 0.15% or if there was a passenger under the age of 16 at the time of the DUI arrest.
+The consequences of an aggravated DUI are more severe than standard first-offense DUI penalties.
 You could face a minimum fine, a mandatory minimum sentence, and mandatory minimum hours of community service.

 Penalties Imposed For a DUI Offense